bashbang/cloudops/midas-probe/Readme.md

-# Midas Touch Openshift Prob for Gold/GoldDR
+# Midas Probe Openshift Prob for Gold/GoldDR

 This service is used to monitor several services running on Openshift (OCP).
 It has two primary purposes:
 1. It will display the results of the services (running or not) based on the availability of pods for that service.
 In essence it depends on the OCP deployment readyness probes.